-In the UK, we are working to improve the breeding success of some of our most rapidly declining summer visitors:
+On the birds' breeding grounds in the UK, we're working to improve the breeding success of some of our most rapidly declining summer visitors.

-In Europe, we are working with our partners to help them achieve the same, and to ensure safe passage for birds on migration:
+On migration routes in Europe, we are working with our partners to help them achieve the same, and to ensure safe passage for birds on migration.

-In Africa, where conservation must be integrated across an environment as important to the survival of people as it is to birds, we are working with BirdLife partners and other stakeholders to deliver sustainable conservation initiatives that provide benefits for both migrant birds and people:
+On the wintering grounds in Africa, where conservation must be integrated across an environment as important to the survival of people as it is to birds, we are working with BirdLife partners and other stakeholders to deliver sustainable conservation initiatives that provide benefits for both migrant birds and people.

 At its most fundamental, we need science to find practical solutions to the most pressing conservation problems and to keep us focused on the highest priorities.
 Our conservation work for migratory birds is underpinned by our scientific research.

 By protecting migratory birds during their whole lifecycle in the UK, Europe and Africa - on their breeding grounds, during migration and on their wintering grounds - we can all help prevent the loss of our summer migrants.

 Migrants in trouble

 Listen to Miel de Botton sing her support for the campaign.